Belfio/inc/Readme.md

 - **Multisig Mechanisms:** Implements multisignature requirements for critical treasury and governance operations.

 By integrating these components and adhering to best practices, INC provides a secure, efficient, and decentralized framework for modern organizations to operate transparently on the Solana blockchain.

+## Unresolved issues

+The main issue with the concept of Internet Native Companies (INC) lies in the tension between decentralization and real-world compliance.
+Although INCs streamline company creation and management on the blockchain, offering transparency, automation, and efficiency, they still face several challenges:

+1. **Legal Recognition and Jurisdiction:** Traditional companies need to be registered under a legal jurisdiction to be recognized by governments and courts.
+INCs operate permissionlessly on the blockchain, bypassing this.
+However, without formal recognition, these companies may not be able to enforce contracts, protect intellectual property, or manage disputes in traditional legal systems.

+2. **Regulatory Compliance:** While INCs aim to eliminate the complexity of navigating regulatory environments, businesses still need to comply with laws around taxes, employment, data protection, anti-money laundering (AML), and know-your-customer (KYC) requirements.
+Many jurisdictions have strict laws that INCs would struggle to meet without additional systems for compliance.

+3. **Banking and Financial Integration:** INCs use blockchain-based tokens like Inccoin for treasury operations, but real-world businesses need integration with traditional financial systems, including banks for payroll, loans, and payments.
+The lack of established bridges between crypto-treasury systems and fiat banking could limit broader adoption.

+4. **Governance and Security Risks:** The decentralized governance of INCs brings flexibility but also raises risks, such as shareholder disputes and vulnerabilities in smart contracts.
+Poorly designed governance mechanisms or security flaws in the smart contracts can result in exploitation or governance failure, as seen in various decentralized autonomous organizations (DAOs).

+5. **Stability and Adoption:** The use of Solana blockchain and stablecoins like Inccoin might present technical and market risks.
+Blockchain networks may face outages, forks, or regulatory crackdowns, affecting the reliability and scalability of INCs.